wuyenlin/openpose_installation_guide/README.md

 ## Prerequisites

 Follow the instructions [here](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/prerequisites.md) and setup **Ubuntu Prerequisites** 2, 3, and 5 accordingly.

-2. Run accordingly, no issues should be encountered.
+For step 2 and 5, follow those steps and no issues should be encountered.

-3. Check CUDA version with `nvcc -V` and download corresponding supported version of cuDNN from [NVIDIA cuDNN](https://developer.nvidia.com/cudnn) official website.
+3. Check CUDA version with `nvcc -V` and download corresponding supported version of cuDNN from [NVIDIA cuDNN official website](https://developer.nvidia.com/cudnn).
+This step is important because the supported gcc/g++ version differ depending on your CUDA version.
-Following is an exmplae for my case (cvDNN v7.6.5 for CUDA 10.1):
+Following is an example for my case- cvDNN v7.6.5 for CUDA 10.1:

-Download **cuDNN Runtime Library for Ubuntu18.04 (Deb)** and **cuDNN Developer Library for Ubuntu18.04 (Deb)** and run the `.deb` files.
+- Download **cuDNN Runtime Library for Ubuntu18.04 (Deb)** and **cuDNN Developer Library for Ubuntu18.04 (Deb)** and run the `.deb` files.

-Download **cuDNN Library for Linux**.
+- Download **cuDNN Library for Linux**.
 Unzip the `.tar` file to `/usr/local/cuda`.

 ```
 sudo tar -xzf cudnn-10.1-linux-x64-v7.6.5.32.tgz -C /usr/local/
 sudo chmod a+r /usr/local/cuda/include/cudnn*.h /usr/local/cuda/lib64/libcudnn*
 ```

-In `~/.bashrc`, add the following lines at the end of file:
+- In `~/.bashrc`, add the following lines at the end of file:
 ```
 export CUDA_HOME=/usr/local/cuda
 export LD_LIBRARY_PATH=/usr/local/cuda/lib64:$LD_LIBRARY_PATH
 export PATH=/usr/local/cuda/bin:$PATH
 ```
-Finally, run `source ~/.bashrc` in terminal.
+- Finally, run `source ~/.bashrc` in terminal.

-This step is important because the supported gcc/g++ version differ depending on your CUDA version.

-5. Run accordingly, no issues should be encountered.

 ## Installing gcc
-As pointed out, **CUDA 10.1** supports gcc/g++ <=8, whereas the default gcc/g++ that comes with Ubuntu 20 is **gcc-9**.
+As pointed out, **CUDA 10.1** supports gcc/g++ <=8, whereas the default gcc/g++ that comes with Ubuntu 20.04 is **gcc-9**.
 We need to fix that.

 ```
 sudo apt-get install gcc-7 g++-7